KaiyangZhou/Dassl.pytorch/README.md

 # Dassl

-Dassl is a research toolbox for domain adaptation and semi-supervised learning, written in [PyTorch](https://pytorch.org).
+Dassl is a [PyTorch](https://pytorch.org) toolbox for domain adaptation and semi-supervised learning.
+It has a modular design and unified interfaces, allowing fast prototyping and experimentation.
+With Dassl, a new method can be implemented with only a few lines of code.

-It is designed for the following tasks:
+You can use Dassl as a library for researching the following problems:

-- Single-source domain adaptation
-- Multi-source domain adaptation
+- Domain adaptation
 - Domain generalization
 - Semi-supervised learning